jamescrowley321/py-identity-model/tests/README.md

 # tests
 Due to the nature of the library, the tests are written as integration tests against a live OIDC provider.
+Currently, Ory is used  as the OIDC provider.
 # Environment Configuration
 ```shell
 touch .env